CASAschools/.github/profile/README.md

 The interactive dashboard will be used by teachers, faculty, students, and community members to learn about climate hazards their school districts face.
 Results of the proposed project will contribute to a pilot project funded by the National Science Foundation (NSF), CRISES: Climate Adaptation Solutions Accelerator (CASA) through School-Community Hub.

+#### Usage

+This organization is split into three repositories:

+1. [Climate Hazards](https://github.com/CASAschools/climate_hazards): Detailed composition on the data prepping and analysis of the climate hazards identifies as interest.
+2. [Interactive Dashboard](https://github.com/CASAschools/shiny_dashboard): Code for development and deployment of Shiny Dashboard
+3. [Aggregated Hazards Risk](https://github.com/CASAschools/aggregated_hazard_risk): Development of an aggregated hazards risk using the 5 climate hazards and assigning risk scores to California school districts

 ### References
 Few, Roger, Katrina Brown, and Emma L Tompkins.
 2007.
 Public participation and climate change adaptation: avoiding the illusion of inclusion.
 Climate Policy 7 (1):46-59.